Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 Timeline: Four same-day circular transactions totaling $50,697.14 occurred while CFB had a 15-year WFP veteran on its governing board and a self-described partisan advocate in senior staff position.

-What questions does this raise about the integrity of oversight when regulators have documented connections to the entities they’re supposed to monitor?
+These documented connections raise questions about oversight integrity when regulators have connections to the entities they’re supposed to monitor.

 Part X: Investment Income and Scale Considerations